trilbymedia/grav-skeleton-helios-site/pages/v3/04.components/03.code-blocks/doc.md

 [Codesh](https://github.com/trilbymedia/grav-plugin-codesh) for Grav is a plugin that provides server-side syntax highlighting for code blocks in your Grav site.

 Codesh provides server-side syntax highlighting using [Phiki](https://phiki.dev), a PHP port of Shiki that uses TextMate grammars and VS Code themes.
-Unlike Prism.js, all highlighting happens on the server - no JavaScript required.
+All highlighting happens on the server - no JavaScript required, faster page loads, and perfect SEO.

 ## Basic Syntax Highlighting